tethysplatform/tethys/docs/tethys_portal/configuration.rst

 ================================================== ================================================================================
 Setting                                            Description
 ================================================== ================================================================================
-ADDITIONAL_TEMPLATE_DIRS                           a list of dot-paths to template directories.
-These will be prepended to Tethys's list of template directories so specific templates can be overriden.
 ENABLE_OPEN_SIGNUP                                 anyone can create a Tethys Portal account using a "Sign Up" link on the home page when ``True``.
 Defaults to ``False``.
 REGISTER_CONTROLLER                                override the default registration page with a custom controller.
 The value should be the dot-path to the controller function/class (e.g. ``tethysext.my_extension.controllers.custom_registration``)
 ENABLE_OPEN_PORTAL                                 no login required for Tethys Portal when ``True``.
 Defaults to ``False``.
 Controllers in apps need to use the ``controller`` decorator from the Tethys SDK, rather than Django's ``login_required`` decorator.